PWNAGERobotics/ScoutingPASS/docs/Configuration.md

 ```
 The counter is displayed with two buttons labeled "-" and "+" to increase or decrease the counter number.

-Specific attributes to counter are:
+Specific attributes of counter are:
 * defaultValue (optional) - set the field to start at a certain value

 The counter element will be set back to the defaultValue value when the Clear Form button is pressed.